StrangerLs/Flutter/README.md

 ## Overview

 **Flutter** is a full-stack react on rails app that matches potential bird owners and current bird owners with available birds as pets.
 This website will allow users to make a profile and search for potential birds to be adopted based on specific criteria.
-Users will be able to favorite potential birds, interact with bird profiles and find information on types of birds.
-Users will also be able to post birds for adoption in their area and recommend other resources.
+Users will be able to interact with bird profiles and find information on types of birds.
+Users will also be able to post birds for and recommend other resources.

 <br>